arcus/education_modules/statistical_tests/statistical_tests.md

 ## Additional Resources

-If you want to learn more about basics of programming in R or python, you may like our [Intro to R](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education-modules/main/objective_3_1/r_intensive/intro_to_r_rstudio/intro_to_r_rstudio.md) series or our [Intro to python](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education-modules/main/objective_3_1/python_intensive/Intro-to-python.md) series.
+If you want to learn more about basics of programming in R or python, you may like our [Intro to R](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/intro_to_r_rstudio/intro_to_r_rstudio.md) or [Intro to python](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/intro_to_python/intro_to_python.md) series.

-We also have material on [data visualization in R and python](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education-modules/main/objective_3_1/r25_data_visualization_in_open_source_tools/data_visualization.md)
+We also have material on [data visualization in R and python](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/data_visualization_in_open_source_software/data_visualization.md)

 ### Learning statistics